Violent protests rock Minneapolis for 2nd straight night over in-custody death

-MINNEAPOLIS, Minnesota -- Violent protests over the death of a black man in police custody rocked a Minneapolis neighborhood for a second straight night as angry crowds looted stores, set fires and left a path of damage that stretched for miles.
-The mayor asked the governor to activate the National Guard.
+MINNEAPOLIS, Minnesota -- Minnesota Gov. Tim Walz called in the National Guard on Thursday as looting broke out in St. Paul and a wounded Minneapolis braced for more violence after rioting over the death of a handcuffed black man in police custody reduced parts of one neighborhood to a smoking shambles.

-The protests that began late Wednesday and stretched into Thursday morning were the most destructive yet since the death of George Floyd, who was seen on video gasping for breath during an arrest in which an officer kneeled on his neck for almost eight minutes.
-In the footage, George pleads that he cannot breathe and slowly stops talking and moving.
+The Minneapolis unrest ravaged several blocks in the Longfellow neighborhood, with scattered rioting reaching for miles across the city.
+It was the second consecutive night of violent protests following the death of George Floyd, who gasped for breath during a Monday arrest in which an officer kneeled on his neck for almost eight minutes.
+In footage recorded by a bystander, Floyd can be heard pleading that he can't breathe until he slowly stops talking and moving.

+Another protest was announced for Thursday evening near county offices in downtown Minneapolis.
+Some stores in Minneapolis and the suburbs closed early, fearing more strife.
+The city shut down its light-rail system and planned to stop all bus service out of safety concerns.

+Around midday Thursday, the violence spread a few miles away to a Target in St. Paul's Midway neighborhood, where police said 50 to 60 people rushed the store attempting to loot it.
+Police and state patrol squad cars later blocked the entrance, but the looting then shifted to shops along nearby University Avenue, one of St. Paul's main commercial corridors, and other spots in the city.

+"They're making money off of us," he said angrily of the owners of the destroyed stores.
+He laughed when asked if he had joined in the looting or violence: "I didn't break anything."

+The protests that began Wednesday night and extended into Thursday were more violent than Tuesday's, which included skirmishes between offices and protesters but no widespread property damage or looting.

-Mayor Jacob Frey sought calm.
+Mayor Jacob Frey appealed for calm.
 "Please, Minneapolis, we cannot let tragedy beget more tragedy," he said on Twitter.

 Protests also spread to other U.S. cities.
 In California, hundreds of people protesting Floyd's death blocked a Los Angeles freeway and shattered windows of California Highway Patrol cruisers.
 Memphis police blocked a main thoroughfare after a racially mixed group of protesters gathered outside a police precinct.
 The situation intensified later in the night, with police donning riot gear and protesters standing shoulder-to-shoulder in front of officers stationed behind a barricade.

-"They were chanting for things to remain peaceful," police spokesman John Elder said.
-"Tonight didn't have the same feel.
-And that's sad."

-Pockets of looting continued Thursday.
-A liquor store employee displayed a gun as he stood among the debris of broken bottles and beer cans inside the business.

-Amid the violence, a man was found fatally shot Wednesday night near a pawn shop, possibly by the owner, authorities said.
+Amid the violence in Minneapolis, a man was found fatally shot Wednesday night near a pawn shop, possibly by the owner, authorities said.

 Fire crews responded to about 30 intentionally set blazes during the protests, including at least 16 structure fires, and multiple fire trucks were damaged by rocks and other projectiles, the fire department said.
 No one was hurt by the blazes.

-Windows were smashed out of several businesses in a strip mall, including a department store, a charter school and other businesses, and the destruction was visible for blocks.
-A Wendy's restaurant was damaged beyond recognition.

-Inside some of the stores, shelves were toppled and debris strewn about.
-Video taken inside a damaged Target that had been looted showed empty clothing racks.
-Obscenities were spray-painted on the outside of the store.
-Streets and parking lots were also covered in debris, and many businesses had been spray-painted.

-There was no sign of a police presence, except around the precinct building, where officers were in riot gear.
+There was no sign of police at the destroyed shopping center, though a couple dozen were outside the precinct house.
 One man standing outside the building was using a bullhorn to shout.
 "I can't breathe, I can't breathe.
 Mama, I can't breathe," repeating some of Floyd's pleas for relief.

 Across from the precinct, someone had spray-painted the sidewalk in red: "Where's humanity?"

-The FBI had already announced that it would investigate whether Floyd's civil rights were violated.
+The FBI is also investigating, with a probe focused on whether Floyd's civil rights were violated.

 The officer who kneeled on Floyd and three others were fired Tuesday.
-On Wednesday, the mayor called for him to be criminally charged.
+The next day, the mayor called for him to be criminally charged.

 Frey appealed to Gov. Tim Walz to activate the National Guard, a spokesman confirmed Thursday.
 The governor's office did not immediately respond to a request for comment.
 Walz tweeted for calm Wednesday night, calling the violence "an extremely dangerous situation" and urging people to leave the scene.